secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 ## Functions that generate keypairs

 We have a total of four new functions in contract.rs to handle generating keypairs.
-- metadata_generate_keypair checks that the message caller is indeed authorized to generate keypairs for the token.
-If so, we call the next function, metadata_generate_keypair_impl.
+- `metadata_generate_keypair` checks that the message caller is indeed authorized to generate keypairs for the token.
+If so, we call the next function, `metadata_generate_keypair_impl`.
 Otherwise, we throw an error.
-- metadata_generate_keypair_impl calls the generate_keypair function using the prng seed as input, then updating this seed.
-Then, it updates the NFT's private and public metadata with the private and public keys respectively.
+- `metadata_generate_keypair_impl` calls the `generate_keypair` function using the prng seed as input, before updating this seed.
+Then, it modifies the NFT's private and public metadata with the new private and public keys respectively.
-- generate_keypair calls the new_entropy function to produce a random byte array based on the Optional user input and prng_seed.
+- `generate_keypair` calls the `new_entropy` function to produce a random byte array based on the optional user input and prng_seed.
 It then uses this byte array output to generate an ed25519 keypair using the ed25519 Rust package.
-- new_entropy takes an entropy input and the prng_seed stored in the contract as inputs.
-It then mixes this with some additional entropy, such as the block time and height, to produce a random 256-bit number.
+- `new_entropy` accepts an entropy string and a prng_seed as inputs.
+It mixes these with additional entropy, such as block time and height, to produce a random 256-bit number.

 > **A note of caution generating random numbers this way**
 >
 > Generating numbers fully on-chain is challenging to do in a secure way.
-Even with the ability to have a hidden prng_seed does not solve problems for all use cases.
-For this use case, generating random numbers like this is mostly secure.
+Even the ability to have a hidden prng_seed does not solve all problems for many use cases.
+Generating random numbers like this is mostly secure in this particular use-case.
 For most other applications, we recommend using Secret Networks VRF.

 ### Exercise: authenticating the caller